apache/incubator-toree-website/documentation/advanced/developing-magics.md

     }
 ```

-### Adding an external magic to the Spark Kernel ###
+### Adding an external magic to Apache Toree ###
-In order to use an external magic we first need a `.jar` containing a magic in the `com.ibm.spark.magic.builtin` package.
+In order to use an external magic we first need a `.jar` containing a magic in the `org.apache.toree.magic.builtin` package.
 Assuming we have such a `.jar` at location `/src/path/to/my/exampleMagic.jar` the `kernel.json` file needs to be changed to supply the path to the external magic.
 The command-line argument we need to add is `--magic-url` which takes a string:

 ```json
 {